 <sh>Free Carseat Inspections

-<bt>Certified technicians from the Sully District Police Station will perform free, child safety carseat inspections, Thursday, Nov.
-30, and Tuesday, Dec.
-5, from 5-8:30 p.m. each day, at the station at 4900 Stonecroft Blvd. in Chantilly.
+<bt>Certified technicians from the Sully District Police Station will perform free, child safety carseat inspections, Thursday, April 6, and Tuesday, April 11, from 5-9 p.m. each day, at the station, 4900 Stonecroft Blvd. in Chantilly.
 They’ll make sure the carseat is correct for the child’s age, height and weight, the child is securely placed in the seat, and the seat is properly installed in the vehicle.

 No appointment is necessary.
 But residents should install the child safety seats themselves, so the technicians may properly inspect and make adjustments, as necessary.
 Call the Sully District Child Seat Information line (703-814-7000, ext.
 5140) to confirm dates and times.
 For additional child seat inspection times throughout Fairfax County, call the Fairfax County Operations Support Bureau at 703-280-0559.

 <sh>Park Authority Owns Mt.
 Gilead